 Option Two: BMC-85 Trust Funds

 With a trust fund, you place the full amount of $75,000 into a trust, which you will be unable to touch.
 You’ll also have to pay a bank fee for this service.
 This choice is more common amongst larger brokers and carriers, but for anyone getting started isn’t a very good option because of the large upfront cost.

-There is also an annual fee, usually around $1,500, that will have to be paid in addition to the $75,000 you must put into the trust.
+In addition to the collateral you must post, there is also an annual fee, usually around $1,500, that will have to be paid in addition to the $75,000 you must put into the trust.